 Jim & Heather Amey

 Jim and Heather live with their two favorite Labs near Portland, where Jim owns a rep firm for electrical construction products.
-Jim’s been a member of our Wine of the Month Club for quite a while and is in the Red Wine program,; but he calls every month to see what the Premier program is receiving and most months gets both!
+Jim has been a member of our Wine of the Month Club for quite a while and enjoys receiving our red wines, although Heather prefers our Chardonnays.

 The Perrys & Hamptons